MCO-PICCOLO/sdv-blueprint/resource-isolation/README.md

-# Fail Operation Demo - Multi-Node NUC Setup
+# Resource isolation Demo - Multi-Node NUC Setup

 The following instructions are based on a CentOS Stream environment with x86_64 architecture.